-We use estimates when accounting for long-term contracts.
+We use estimates when accounting for contracts that apply over-time revenue recognition.
 Changes in estimates could affect our profitability and overall financial position.

-Long-term contract accounting requires judgment relative to assessing risks, estimating contract revenues and costs, and making assumptions for schedule and technical issues.
-Due to the size and nature of many of our contracts, the estimation of total revenues and costs at completion is complicated and subject to many variables.
-For example, assumptions must be made regarding the length of time to complete the contract, as costs also include expected increases in wages and prices for materials.
+Accounting for contracts that apply over-time revenue recognition requires judgment relative to assessing risks, estimating contract net sales and costs, and making assumptions for schedule and technical issues.
+Due to the size and nature of many of our contracts, the estimation of total net sales and costs at completion is complicated and subject to many variables.
+For example, assumptions must be made regarding the length of time to complete the contract, as costs also include expected increases in wages and prices for materials and allocated fixed costs.
 Similarly, assumptions must be made regarding the future impact of efficiency initiatives and cost reduction efforts.
 Incentives, awards, price escalations, liquidated damages, or penalties related to performance on contracts are considered in estimating revenue and profit rates using either the expected value method or most likely amount method.
 It is possible that materially different amounts could be obtained, because of the significance of the judgments and estimation processes described above, if different assumptions were used or if the underlying circumstances were to change.
 Changes in underlying assumptions, circumstances, or estimates may have a material adverse effect upon future period financial reporting and performance.
 See "Critical Accounting Estimates and Policies" in Part II, Item 7 of this Form 10-K.